 Learning Objective: 1.3 Understand the function of myth in prehistoric culture.
+Topic: The Role of Myth in Cultural Life Difficulty Level: Moderate Skill Level: Understand the Concepts

 What makes the housing, ceremonial structures, and irrigation works of the Anasazi people in the American Southwest exceptional?